mishbah/Diving-into-ES2015/README.md

 # Lesson 6.1 - Constants and Let

 ES2015 introduced a new variable type: `const`.
-This new variable type should not be confused with an immutable data structure like something from Immutable.js.
+This new variable type should not be confused with constants in other languages as it doesn't mean the value is constant at all!
-This only means that the variable cannot be reassigned.
+It only means that the variable cannot be reassigned, therefore it has a constant reference.
 This is illegal:

 ```js
 const x = 1